zyedidia/micro/runtime/help/commands.md

 * `showkey`: Show the action(s) bound to a given key.
 For example running `> showkey CtrlC` will display `Copy`.

+* `term exec?`: Open a terminal emulator running the given executable.
+If no executable is given, this will open the default shell in the terminal emulator.

 ---

 The following commands are provided by the default plugins:

 * `lint`: Lint the current file for errors.
 * `comment`: automatically comment or uncomment current selection or line.